PathEngine home previous: Converting to and from PathEngine's Position Representationnext: Collision Queries

 It is also possible to modify the set of obstacles in 'preprocessed obstacle sets' but note that this can incur a (potentially very big) delay when the obstacle preprocess is subsequently updated.

-iObstacleSet::updatePathfindingPreprocessFor() can be used to force the update of this preprocess after changes.
+You can use the iObstacleSet::pathfindPreprocessNeedsUpdate() method to test for this condition, and iObstacleSet::updatePathfindPreprocessFor() to force the update of the preprocess after changes.

 Double buffered obstacle sets